VelocityVMM/Velocity/docs/APISPEC/u.md

 {
   "uid": "<UID>",
   "group": "<GID>",
-  "usermanager": true
+  "permissions": ["<permission>"]
 }
 ```

 The response lets the caller know which groups the user now belongs to.

-- `403 - Forbidden`: The user tried to assign to a higher group or does not have the required permissions
+- `403 - Forbidden`: The user tried to assign to a higher group, higher permissions or does not have the required permissions

 - `404 - Not Found`: The `uid` of the user to assign has not been found